The distinguished surname Decesare can be traced back to the ancient and beautiful region of Sicily

 Decesare Settlers in United States in the 20th Century

-- Maria DeCesare, aged 9, who emigrated to America from S Severo, Italy, in 1907
+- Maria DeCesare, aged 9, who immigrated to America from S Severo, Italy, in 1907

 - Guiseppe DeCesare, aged 18, who settled in America, in 1909